Luis Arraez Player Props: Marlins vs. Rockies

 Luis Arraez At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks first, his on-base percentage ranks first, and he is 49th in the league in slugging.
+- Among qualified hitters, he ranks first in batting average, while his on-base percentage ranks first and he is 43rd in slugging.

+- In 80.9% of his 94 games this season, Arraez has picked up at least one hit.
+He's also had 38 multi-hit games.

+- Arraez has had an RBI in 33 games this year (35.1%), including 10 multi-RBI outings (10.6%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 33 of 93 games this year, and more than once 7 times.
+- He has scored in 36.2% of his games this season, with more than one run scored in 7.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.